contributorshipcollaboration/credit-translation/README.md

 ### Creating a translation

 * Actually do the translation work.
  * For examples of the procedure to do the translation work, see the `translation-process.md` files for different languages that you can find in the subdirectories of the [translations directory](translations/).
+Here's a recommended example of steps:
+  * One speaker fluent in both languages translates the English into the target language
+  * A second speaker, ideally one not familiar with CRediT, back-translates the translation into English.
+  * Discrepancies between the original English and the back-translated English can tip one off to parts of the translation that deserve attention, where one should consider alternative phrasings.
+So, the two speakers confer and resolve any discrepancies.
 * To make your translation machine-readable, you must create a JSON file, following the format of the [schema](credit_translation_schema.json).
 See instructions below.

 ### Editing the translation files, when a directory for your language already exists